-Felix Marx, Managing Consultant at valantic, provides insight into the challenges of an international S/4HANA project for a customer in the food industry.
-He also tells us how he, as sub-project manager, successfully implements the agile valantic project methodology for the SAP Finance area.
+Felix Marx, Managing Consultant at valantic, provides insights into the challenges of an international S/4HANA project for a customer in the food industry.
+He also tells us the story of how he, as sub-project manager, successfully implements the agile valantic project methodology for the SAP Finance area.

 Hello, Felix, please tell us a bit about yourself!

 My name is Felix, I hold a Master of Science Business Administration – AFT with a focus on finance and controlling.
 I grew up in a small town called Wartenberg, which is near Erding, and I now live on the edge of the Bavarian forest in Schwarzach.
 In my free time, I like to spend time with my family and focus on sports and nature.
 You’ll often find me running, on a racing bike/mountain bike or in the mountains.

 For about two years, I’ve been in the SAP Division of the valantic Group as Managing Consultant for the Finance and Controlling modules.
 I support our customers at the interface between financial functions and IT.
 This involves helping companies of all sizes and in all industries master current challenges in finance and controlling.
 We are engaged in numerous projects for corporate groups and also for medium-sized customers, who are currently focusing heavily on the digital transformation of finance and controlling.
 Here, the topics range from the digital core S/4HANA to automation solutions with RPA to IT strategy projects.

 What does one of your projects actually look like?
 What kinds of questions does the customer have for you?

 Currently, I am working on a complex SAP end-to-end project in which the concern is the transformation to S/4HANA.